Travel Document Requirements for All Passengers:

 Please Be Advised:

-All non-U.S. citizens, residing in the United States, must show a valid Alien Registration (green cards) along with their valid passports.
+All non-U.S. citizens, residing in the United States, must show a valid Alien Registration (green cards) along with their valid passports from their country of origin.
 All others must show a valid passport and other required visas including a multi-entry visa for the U.S. All non-U.S. citizens must check with all appropriate government agencies, embassies or consulates regarding visa and documentation requirements to travel to the ports of call included in the itinerary.

 - Some countries have a very strict policy of denying entry to those with criminal convictions, Canada is one of those.
 If you have a criminal conviction, it is your responsibility to ensure that you can enter the countries on your trip.
 Being denied entry or ability to board the ship is not covered by insurance and not subject to a refund of any portion of your vacation costs.